-That’s when I received my tax return back this past spring with the dreaded line saying I owed over $1,500 in taxes.
+It hit me when I received my notice of assessment after filing my tax return this past spring with the dreaded line saying I owed over $1,500 in taxes.

 WHAT?!
 I almost fell off my chair.

-It’s no secret that they don’t teach you about your taxes or financial literacy in school.
+It’s no secret that they don’t teach you much, if anything, about your taxes or financial literacy in school.
 I may know how to calculate the angle of a triangle but I have no idea how my taxes work even after years of math classes.
-I dragged my feet, paid the bill and did my research on how I could make sure this would NEVER happen again to me.
+I dragged my feet, paid the bill, and did my research on how I could make sure this would NEVER happen again to me.
+Unfortunately, I had not filed my tax return properly.
 In my research and talking to some money-smart people (thanks Dad!), I came across some tips that all side-hustlers out there should keep in mind so they don’t end up blindsided like me.

 Budget for taxes

 What I wish someone told me when I started earning more and more money from my freelance work was to actually budget for tax season.
 Money experts say to set aside around 25-30% of every freelance paycheque.
+It’s always a good call to consult with a tax advisor to determine the appropriate amount of each paycheque to set aside.
 The easiest way to do this is to set up a separate account that you can’t easily access and automatically deposit that 25-30% each time.